azmyar/advpro-rust/README.md

 # Commit 5 Reflection Notes

 The program has been upgraded to utilize multithreading through a thread pool (ThreadPool) to concurrently handle incoming TCP connections.
 This transition from a single-threaded to a multithreaded model enhances the program's responsiveness and scalability.

+# Commit Bonus Reflection Notes

+while both approaches accomplish the same task, the build function provides a more explicit error handling through the utilization of PoolCreationError.